-In 1996, The Wellex Group, Inc. (TWGI) gained majority control of the Group and revamped its management.
+In 1996, The Wellex Group, Inc. (TWGI) gained majority control of the Parent Company and revamped its management.
 The new management opted for a change in business focus from agriculture to real estate, with the corporate vision of becoming a world-class real estate developer.

-To align the Group to this new corporate vision, management applied with the SEC for approval to carry out certain strategic corporate changes.
-Thus, on May 16, 1996, SEC approved the proposed changes, namely: (a) the change in the primary purpose clause from agriculture to the business of holding and developing real estate; (b) the change in the corporate name to reflect the new business focus; (c) the removal of the Class "A" and Class "B" classification of the Group's shares; and (d) the change in par value of the shares from P10 to P1 per share.
+To align the Parent Company to this new corporate vision, management applied with the SEC for approval to carry out certain strategic corporate changes.
+Thus, on May 16, 1996, SEC approved the proposed changes, namely: (a) the change in the primary purpose clause from agriculture to the business of holding and developing real estate or other property; (b) the change in the corporate name to reflect the new business focus; (c) the removal of the Class "A" and Class "B" classification of the Parent Company's shares; and (d) the change in par value of the shares from ₱10 to ₱1 per share.

 Towards achieving its corporate vision, the Parent Company filed an application to increase its authorized capital stock from ₱300 million to ₱5 billion.
 Out of this increase of ₱4.7 billion, the amount of ₱1,194,333,800 was subscribed and paid up by five (5) corporate investors.
-The principal part of the subscription was paid up by way of transfers to the Group of forty-five (45) parcels of land valued at ₱1,161,833,800, while a smaller portion of the subscription, amounting to ₱32,500,000 was paid through conversion of debt to equity.
+The principal part of the subscription was paid up by way of transfers to the Parent Company of forty-five (45) parcels of land valued at ₱1,161,833,800, while a smaller portion of the subscription, amounting to ₱32,500,000 was paid through conversion of debt to equity.
 The increase in authorized capital stock to ₱5 billion was approved by SEC on March 26, 1997.